 - Public relations

 The communications major that you select should ideally be tied closely to the career in which you are most interested after graduation.
 Alternatively, UM College Park’s communication studies degree program leaves your options open and gives you more time to formulate your career plan.
-More information on each specialization can be found on this page.

 University of Georgia